How to Recognize Stress & Simple Ways to Deal With It

 We all need them.
 If you aren’t feeling well, rest up.
 We all have moments where we don’t feel good - mentally or physically.
 Take a mental health day.
 It’s better than powering through.
 You can come back feeling refreshed as opposed to overwhelmed.

-7. Regularly Perform Stress Management and Relaxation Techniques
+7. Use Stress Management & Relaxation Techniques

 We mentioned a few - like meditation.
 Yet, this can even be something as simple as taking a deep breath and counting to 5.